nbw/qrusty/README.md

 - The Rust layer should not deal with errors caused by human input (ex: invalid input args).
 Deal with interface errors in Elixir
 - Default values, etc. should all be handled on the Elixir side

 Basically, the end user is an Elixir developer, so keep as much code as possible in Elixir for readability.
-Leverage Rust only for it's performance benefits/access to system level libraries, etc. 🙏
+Leverage Rust only for its performance benefits/access to system level libraries, etc. 🙏

+# Thanks

+- Thanks to kennytm for [qrcode-rust](https://github.com/kennytm/qrcode-rust)
+- Thanks to qm3ster for [this PR](https://github.com/qm3ster/qrcode-rust) to support image v0.24

+# Copyright and License

+This library is released under the MIT License.
+See the [LICENSE.md](/LICENSE.md) file.